Immediate treatment may not be necessary

 Allogeneic stem cell transplantation — stem cell transplantation from a suitable donor — is the only treatment that has the potential to cure myelofibrosis.
 But it also has a high risk of life-threatening side effects.

-Most people with myelofibrosis, because of age, stability of the disease or other health problems, don't qualify for this treatment.
+Many people with myelofibrosis, because of age, stability of the disease or other health problems, don't qualify for this treatment.

 Prior to a stem cell transplant, also called a bone marrow transplant, you receive very high doses of chemotherapy or radiation therapy to destroy your diseased bone marrow.
 Then you receive infusions of stem cells from a compatible donor.